unicef/publicgoods-toolkit/procurement.md

 [Open Contracting Data Standard DPG](https://standard.open-contracting.org/latest/en/).

-**KEY RECOMMENDATION**: Modular contracting can help to better connect the right vendor to the right task, break vendor lock-in, and reduce risks associated with any one vendor.
-It works best with an agile development model and modular technical design.
+**KEY RECOMMENDATION**: Structure contracts as modular in order to better connect the right vendor to the right task, break vendor lock-in, and reduce risks associated with any one vendor.
+Modular contracting works best with an agile development model and a modular technical design.

 One aspect of modular contracting that is sometimes overlooked is that it can be costly to conduct many smaller rounds of procurement.
 Even